U.S. Alerts

 Wednesday

-Wednesday: A 50 percent chance of showers and thunderstorms, mainly after 1pm.
+Wednesday: Showers likely and possibly a thunderstorm before 1pm, then showers and thunderstorms likely after 1pm.
 Partly sunny, with a high near 86.
+Chance of precipitation is 70%.

 T-storms